 Not Alone: First Report of the White House Task Force, April 2014

-On January 22, 2014, the President established the White House Task Force to Protect Students from Sexual Assault with a mandate to strengthen federal enforcement efforts and provide schools with additional tools to combat sexual assault on their campuses.
+On January 22, 2014, President Obama established the White House Task Force to Protect Students from Sexual Assault with a mandate to strengthen federal enforcement efforts and provide schools with additional tools to combat sexual assault on their campuses.
 This document is the first report of the White House Task Force offers a first set of action steps and recommendations.